 Cricket was pencilled into the calendar at the 1904 Olympics in St. Louis as the USA played host to the Games for the first time.
 However, when the final event list was released, cricket was dropped due to lack of participation.

 The sport has since made an appearance in three other multi-sport events.
 Cricket was played in the Commonwealth Games in 1998, with the event in in Kuala Lumpur, Malaysia fielding a number of high-profile cricketers - Sachin Tendulkar, Ricky Ponting and Curtly Ambrose to name a few - and at the 2010 and 2014 Asian Games.

-Cricket is set to make another appearance at the 2022 Commonwealth Games but thus far, it only includes a women’s competition.
+Cricket is set to make another appearance at the 2022 Commonwealth Games but only as a women’s Twenty20 competition.